Rascal Flatts: 2010–2011: Nothing Like This and The Best of Rascal Flatts Live

 After the closure of Lyric Street in April 2010, Rascal Flatts signed to Big Machine Records in July of that year.
-The group's first single from the label was the song "Why Wait".
+The group's first single from the label was "Why Wait".
 The song was the first single from the album Nothing Like This, which was released November 16, 2010.
 In December 2010, "Why Wait" became the trio's eleventh number one hit on the U.S. country charts.

 In March 2011, Rascal Flatts was featured on a remix of Justin Bieber's song "That Should Be Me".
 The second single from Nothing Like This was "I Won't Let Go".
 That song went to number 2 in early 2011.
 Following it was the band's first collaborative release to country radio, "Easy", which is a duet with British pop singer Natasha Bedingfield.
 "I Won't Let Go", and "Easy" peaked at numbers 2 and 3 respectively on the country charts.
 On November 8, 2011, Hollywood Records released The Best of Rascal Flatts Live.